 - No synthetic chemicals: Because of their natural origin, these are non-toxic and chemical-free.

-- Multiple uses: They’re great for cleaning clothes, but also your hair and body!
+- Multiple uses: They’re great for cleaning clothes, but also for your hair and body!

-- Baby clothes: If you have a young child or baby, soap nuts are a perfect option for you, as they are harmless and good for delicate skin.
+- Baby clothes: If you have a young child or baby, soap nuts are a perfect option, as they are harmless for delicate skin.

 How to Use Soap Nuts for Laundry